fido-alliance/conformance-test-tools-resources/docs/FIDO2/Server/Conformance-Test-API.md

 * `rpId`                      - This optional member specifies the relying party identifier claimed by the caller.
 If omitted, its value will be the CredentialsContainer object’s relevant settings object's origin's effective domain.
 * `allowCredentials`          - a sequence of **ServerPublicKeyCredentialDescriptor** described in this document
 * `userVerification`          - can be set to "required", "preferred", "discouraged".
 More in [WebAuthn](https://w3c.github.io/webauthn/#enumdef-userverificationrequirement) specification.
 Default set to "preferred".
 Corresponds to **ServerPublicKeyCredentialGetOptionsRequest.userVerification**
-* `extensions`                - a dictionary set to [AuthenticationExtensionsClientInputs](https://w3c.github.io/webauthn/#iface-authentication-extensions-client-inputs) described in WebAuthn specs
+* `extensions`                - a dictionary set to [AuthenticationExtensionsClientInputs](https://w3c.github.io/webauthn/#iface-authentication-extensions-client-inputs) described in WebAuthn specs.
+Corresponds to **ServerPublicKeyCredentialGetOptionsRequest.extensions**
 * Extends **ServerResponse** described in this document

 #### ServerAuthenticatorAssertionResponse